Cirnokyuu/cs213-project3/README.md

 The entire my_movies.sql is too large to upload, so I only uploaded the first 50,000 rows.

-To get my_movies.sql, you should download , and run the code below:
+To get my_movies.sql, you should download title.basics.tsv.gz and title.ratings.tsv.gz from [imdb](https://datasets.imdbws.com/), and run the code below:

 ```sql
 CREATE TABLE movie_id AS